Conveyor belt design – keep it simple!

 You can find further advice for the design of your application in Habasit’s Engineering Guide.
-We are also pleased to introduce our SeleCALC online calculation program which can quickly evaluate the strength of a conveyor or transmission belt.
+We are also pleased to introduce our SeleCalc Engineering Programs which can quickly evaluate the strength of a conveyor or transmission belt.
 Please do not hesitate to contact us with any questions.

 Why the SeleCALC calculation programs does not react upon initial tension change towards calculated motor power?
 In reality, we aware belt conveyor motor (without putting on product load) consume more power for 0.3% belt initial tension comparing to 0.15% during free run, right?